 How it works

-The Nicolina Centre is the first of its kind in Romania where management is shared between 4 NGOs (as well as a municipality).
-Each carries out specific tasks according to its area of expertise:
+The Nicolina Centre is the first of its kind in Romania where management is shared among 4 NGOs, as well as the municipality.
+Each carries out specific tasks according to its area of expertise.

 The Municipality of Iași provided a building of 4 000 sqm, covers the budget for utilities and maintenance, and employs 7 people (social workers, nurse and cleaning personnel).